Great City, Great Tradition

 In the first years of organizational growth, OCEAN-HP was housed and staffed primarily on the East side campus of UIC.
 In 2000, Dr. Cynthia Barnes-Boyd took over the role of Director of OCEAN-HP.
 Prior to joining Office of Community And Neighborhood Health Partnerships (previously called Neighborhoods Initiative), Dr. Boyd served as UIC Director of Community Health and her work centered predominantly on the West side medical campus.
 Dr. Boyd subsequently joined her projects on the west side with the current east side projects, resulting in staff and offices on both ends of campus, in the College of Nursing and Great Cities Institute, respectively.
 Nacho Gonzalez ran the OCEAN-HP office at GCI focusing on community and economic development.
 OCEAN-HP has received more than 35 grants totaling more than $13.8 million from federal, state and foundation sources for its innovative and comprehensive approach to neighborhood development, institutional commitments and university-community-government partnerships.
 OCEAN-HP has also received local and national recognition for achievement.

-We have active community research and service projects involving OCEAN-HP faculty, students, and staff, and CBOs, FBOs, schools, business, and health and social service organizations in Chicago neighborhoods, including Chicago Partnership for Health Promotion and Illinois Heart Rescue Project, among other projects.
+We have active community research and service projects involving OCEAN-HP faculty, students, and staff, and CBOs, FBOs, schools, business, and health and social service organizations in Chicago neighborhoods such as the Chicago Partnership for Health Promotion, among other projects.